AikoChou/ImagePipeline/README.md

 # ImagePipeline
 An image pipeline for training image classifiers on the Hadoop cluster

+## Synopsis
+WMF Research team has been working on projects related to computer vision tools, such as prototypes of image classifiers trained on Commons categories.
+The project aimed to develop prototypes to evaluate the feasibility of developing in-house computer vision tools to support future platform evolution.

+We'd now like to expand the similar training procedures on the cluster, so we could fully utilize the 6 GPUs on 6 different nodes on our Analytics cluster.
+By using Yarn labels to run [tf-yarn](https://github.com/criteo/tf-yarn), we were able to run tensorflow-rocm on GPU nodes and run common tensorflow on nodes without GPU.

 ## Getting started

 Connect to stat1008 through ssh